rogerclarkmelbourne/GD-77/README.md

 "MD-760" contains original encrypted MD-760 firmware files as they also are or have been available on the manufacturers web site.

 "DM-1801" contains original encrypted DM-1801 firmware files as they also are or have been available on the manufacturers web site.

+"DM-860" contains original encrypted DM-860 firmware files as they also are or have been available on the manufacturers web site.

 "GD-77_firmware_stripper" contains the source for the firmware stripping tool.
 It removes the header and seperates the raw encrytped firmware data as it is transfered by the uploader.